yjjswu/PIOMMF/README.md

 # PIOMMF
-A multimodal framework for identification of pediatric intestinal obstruction. \
+A Novel Multi-View Multimodal Fusion Method for Identification of Pediatric Intestinal Obstruction. \
 All codes are in Branch master.